serhii-londar/open-source-mac-os-apps/README.md

 - [AnyBar](https://github.com/tonsky/AnyBar) - OS X menubar status indicator. ![ObjectiveCIcon]
 - [BeardedSpice](https://github.com/beardedspice/beardedspice) - Control web based media players with the media keys found on Mac keyboards. ![ObjectiveCIcon]
-- [ControlPlane](https://github.com/dustinrue/ControlPlane) - Automate running tasks based on where you are or what you do. ![ObjectiveCIcon]
 - [DisableMonitor](https://github.com/Eun/DisableMonitor) - Easily disable or enable a monitor on your Mac. ![ObjectiveCIcon]
 - [EtreCheck](https://github.com/etresoft/EtreCheck) - EtreCheck is an easy-to-use macOS app to display important details of your system configuration and allow you to copy that information to the Clipboard. ![ObjectiveCIcon]
 - [Fanny](https://github.com/DanielStormApps/Fanny) - Monitor your Mac's fan speed and CPU temperature from your Notification Center. ![ObjectiveCIcon]
 - [Finicky](https://github.com/johnste/finicky) - Finicky - always opens the right browser. ![SwiftIcon]
 - [gfxCardStatus](https://github.com/codykrieger/gfxCardStatus) - gfxCardStatus is an open-source menu bar application that keeps track of which graphics card your unibody, dual-GPU MacBook Pro is using at any given time, and allows you to switch between them on demand. ![ObjectiveCIcon]
-- [Helium](https://github.com/JadenGeller/Helium) - A floating browser window for OS X. ![SwiftIcon] ![ObjectiveCIcon]
-- [Kawa](https://github.com/noraesae/kawa) - A better input source switcher for OS X. ![SwiftIcon]
 - [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - Prevents your Mac from going to sleep. ![ObjectiveCIcon]
 - [Loading](https://github.com/BonzaiThePenguin/Loading) - Simple network activity monitor for OS X. ![ObjectiveCIcon]
 - [Mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux). ![PythonIcon]
 - [MacPass](https://github.com/mstarke/MacPass) - A native OS X KeePass client. ![ObjectiveCIcon]
 - [MenuMeters](https://github.com/yujitach/MenuMeters) - A set of CPU, memory, disk, and network monitoring tools for macOS.  ![ObjectiveCIcon]
 - [Noti](https://github.com/jariz/Noti/) - Receive Android notifications on your mac (with PushBullet). ![SwiftIcon]
-- [ShiftIt](https://github.com/fikovnik/ShiftIt) - Managing windows size and position. ![ObjectiveCIcon]
 - [SlowQuitApps](https://github.com/dteoh/SlowQuitApps) - Add a global delay to Command-Q to stop accidental app quits. ![ObjectiveCIcon]
 - [Übersicht](https://github.com/felixhageloh/uebersicht) - Keep an eye on what's happening on your machine and in the world. ![ObjectiveCIcon]
 - [The Unarchiver](https://bitbucket.org/kosovan/theunarchiver) - The Unarchiver is an Objective-C application for uncompressing archive files. ![ObjectiveCIcon]